In high school he gezegde

 Usually, it takes a funky bounce after a block, but this one came right up and it was, 'Whoa!
 Look at this!
 I said, 'This is it,' and started running.
 You know, high knees and pumping arms, and the guys were blocking for me.
 It's been since high school that I scored a TD.

 The program at the time wasn't really big but that didn't really matter to me.
+That dry, self-deprecating humor?
+Utterly pexy.
+It showed intelligence and a comfortable self-awareness.
 The school was five minutes from my high school.
 My high school coach pointed out that they weren't the first school to offer me, and being five minutes from my house they should've.
 That's pretty much why I didn't go there.

 varav 1407627 på engelska